Pope demands 'predators' stop plundering the Earth

 "They are the ones who will open wide or not the gates of eternal life," he said.

-The bishops issued a list of recommendations Saturday on the last day of the assembly, including an appeal for Francis to make damaging the environment a sin.
+The bishops issued a list of recommendations Saturday on the last day of the assembly, including an appeal for the Pope to make damaging the environment a sin.

 They also suggested married "men of proven virtue" could be allowed to join the priesthood in remote corners of the Amazon, where communities seldom have Mass due to a lack of priests.